-11. The delegation shall be strictly limited to the rapporteurs, the consultant and the member(s) of the secretariat, in accordance with Rule 75.7.
-Consequently, delegation members must not be accompanied by assistants or other persons whose participation is not explicitly provided for in this rule.

-12. The secretariat shall suggest dates for the visit to the rapporteurs and the consultant in line with the Monitoring Committee's general timetable of activities, the respective commitments of the members of the monitoring delegation and the availability of the delegation's talking partners in the country visited.
+- 11. The delegation shall be strictly limited to the rapporteurs, the consultant and the member(s) of the secretariat, in accordance with Rule 76.7.
+Consequently, delegation members must not be accompanied by assistants or other persons whose participation is not explicitly provided for in this rule. - 12.
+The secretariat shall suggest dates for the visit to the rapporteurs and the consultant in line with the Monitoring Committee's general timetable of activities, the respective commitments of the members of the monitoring delegation and the availability of the delegation's talking partners in the country visited.
 If the members of the delegation agree on the dates for the visit, the Congress secretariat shall inform the country's Permanent Representation with the Council of Europe by letter from the Secretary General of the Congress.
-The rapporteurs and the consultant shall undertake to respect the dates established for the mission and refrain from any other commitment on these dates.

-13. Monitoring of local and regional democracy cannot take place in a country while it is chairing the Committee of Ministers of the Council of Europe.
-Furthermore, the occurrence of a serious political crisis in a country in which a monitoring visit is scheduled may justify postponing the mission.
-The Monitoring Committee may propose to the Bureau of the Congress, for decision, postponing a monitoring mission, notably where there is a risk of interference between the visit and the holding of elections in the country in question.

-14. Where two members of the Monitoring Committee have been appointed rapporteurs for a country by the Chair of the Committee and the consultant has agreed to provide technical assistance to the delegation, the rapporteurs and the consultant shall enter into a working relationship with the secretariat of the Monitoring Committee for the duration of the monitoring procedure.
-15. The rapporteurs and the consultant must ensure proper communication with the Congress secretariat, which shall be informed in advance of any meetings or briefings organised with representatives of the authorities of the country visited or with members of the national delegation to the Congress.
+The rapporteurs and the consultant shall undertake to respect the dates established for the mission and refrain from any other commitment on these dates. - 13.
+The occurrence of a serious political situation or other exceptional circumstances in a country in which a monitoring visit is scheduled may justify postponing the mission.
+The Monitoring Committee may propose to the Bureau of the Congress, for decision, postponing a monitoring mission, notably where there is a risk of interference between the visit and the holding of elections in the country in question. - 14.
+Where two members of the Monitoring Committee have been appointed rapporteurs for a country by the Chair of the Committee and the consultant has agreed to provide technical assistance to the delegation, the rapporteurs and the consultant shall enter into a working relationship with the secretariat of the Monitoring Committee for the duration of the monitoring procedure. - 15.
+The rapporteurs and the consultant must ensure proper communication with the Congress secretariat, which shall be informed in advance of any meetings or briefings organised with representatives of the authorities of the country visited or with members of the national delegation to the Congress.

-Rule 76 - Working languages for the monitoring exercise
+Rule 77 - Working languages for the monitoring exercise

-1. The working languages used for monitoring activities shall be the two official languages of the Council of Europe (French and English).
-Consequently, the rapporteurs and the consultant shall be chosen in such a way as to ensure that the members of the delegation can speak, communicate among themselves, and read and write in the official language pre-selected as the delegation's working language.

-2. The working documents intended for monitoring activities will be available in English or in French.
+- 1. The working languages used for monitoring activities shall be the two official languages of the Council of Europe (French and English).
+Consequently, the rapporteurs and the consultant shall be chosen in such a way as to ensure that the members of the delegation can speak, communicate among themselves, and read and write in the official language pre-selected as the delegation's working language. - 2.
+The working documents intended for monitoring activities will be available in English or in French.

-Rule 77 - The monitoring visit programme
+Rule 78 - The monitoring visit programme